 The core gameplay of Anamorphine revolves around you walking from scene to scene as you relive your memories whilst also finding yourself lost in more fantastical landscapes as you become overwhelmed with Elena’s music (which is beautiful btw).
 A really cool mechanic is the PT: Silent hills style of repeating rooms.
 Okay, Anamorphine isn’t a scary game or a thriller, it’s an emotional rollercoaster, but the room mechanics felt like it was from PT.
 For example, you’ll be in your apartment and you’ll walk into your bedroom and see the cello on the floor.
 You walk in and take a look then turn around.
 The door leading out of your bedroom now takes you back into the bedroom but at a different moment in time and through the french windows.
 As you turn around, that doorway is now gone.

 This mechanic is used all the time as you enter a room and turn only to find everything is now different, or you’ll walk up to someone and they’ll freeze.
 As you step back, you’ll see that the exact view you just had is now a flat image on the wall and you’re actually in a new room or even a new dimension!
-You need to go to the hospital?
+Do you need to go to the hospital?
 Oh look, the front door is now leading to the waiting room in the hospital, turn around and the door is now an elevator or a wall.
 I just thought this was an amazing way to tell the story with a smooth flow from one place to the next without ever leaving your location.

 This may not be real…